 The Indian economy has been on the growth path for the past few decades.
 This journey began with the announcement of economic reforms in the early nineties which allowed foreign direct investment in various sectors.
 We started slow but the main catalyst for growth was the information technology sector which became a major revenue generator.
-And then, over time, the large and growing Indian domestic market with increasing disposable incomes has become the center of attraction, encouraging many more foreign companies to invest in India.
+And then, over time, the large and growing Indian domestic market with increasing disposable incomes has become the centre of attraction, encouraging many more foreign companies to invest in India.

 Could we have grown faster?

-There have always be questions on whether India could have grown at a faster pace if we had better systems in place and if the governments in power could have done more to improve the ease of doing business in India.
+There have always been questions on whether India could have grown at a faster pace if we had better systems in place and if the governments in power could have done more to improve the ease of doing business in India.
 These are important questions today especially given the increasing number of corruption cases in India.
 And we are witnessing this across businesses be it the corporate, small and medium businesses, banks, government or public sector.
 Neither are we new to fraud cases of millions of dollars being siphoned for personal use by a few corrupt individuals.
 The real question though is what are we doing to prevent this in the future?

 Waiting for a crisis?

 It comes as no surprise that most investigations/probes have identified the lack of compliance and inadequate checks and balances to plug financial leaks as top reasons.
 As a country, we have been unsuccessful in stemming corruption – the main reason being the lack of willingness to invest in building an environment of compliance.
-Despite numerous cases coming to the fore in the past 2-3 years, top management of institutions still seem to be reluctant to invest in compliance management systems, viewing it as dead investments.
+Despite numerous cases coming to the fore in the past 2-3 years, top management of institutions still seems to be reluctant to invest in compliance management system, viewing it as dead investments.
 To make things worse, there is also a blind belief that it cannot happen to their institutions.